-The following background information about the Bristol Burgess Books has been extracted from an article written by Mary Williams of the Bristol Record Office, which was published in the December 1995 Issue (No.82) of the Society's Journal.
+The following background information about the Bristol Burgess Books has been extracted from an article written by Mary Williams of the Bristol Archives, which was published in the December 1995 Issue (No.82) of the Society's Journal.
 Not only does it tell you (almost) all you need to know about Bristol Burgesses, but it also gives you some idea of the informative articles which appear in the Journal of the Bristol & Avon Family History Society on a regular basis.

 "The Burgess Books of Bristol recording the names of men admitted to the freedom of the city exist in an almost unbroken sequence from 1558 to the present day, and contain, in twenty two volumes, tens of thousands of names.
 However, the freemen or burgesses of Bristol are of much greater antiquity than this, and it known that they played an important part in the early history of the town.
 They were the body of townsmen who, in the Middle Ages, chose the mayor by acclamation, and from their ranks until 1835 were chosen the mayor, sheriff, aldermen and all the councillors of the town.